Five Fears About Real Estate Investing You Might Want To Reconsider

 This is not about the risks associated with real estate investing.
 For, not unlike any financial investment that is based upon the future projections of rents and cash flows and market conditions, there is always a risk-factor with real estate investing.
 Just ask any investor who took the plunge on a rental property with the highest expectations of making money only later to become an unfortunate victim of an outcome that lost money.
 So risk should always be considered, but it's not the issue here.

-In this article I want to address five common fears that typically plague potential real estate investors.
-Hopefully it will help you to become less anxious about investing, and maybe enough to get you to reconsider the idea.
+Instead, I want to address another five fears that commonly plague potential real estate investors along with some comments that I hope might make you become less anxious about investing, and maybe get you to reconsider the idea.

 1. Negative Cash Flow

 Cash flow is the amount of money that remains at the end of the month after all the rent is collected and the property's operating expenses and mortgage is paid.
 And though it's impossible to accurately forecast unexpected increases in vacancy that might occur later and take a bite out of your rental income, nonetheless it is possible to lessen the chance of negative cash flows by carefully running the numbers before you make the investment.

 - Obtain the rental property's last twelve months income and operating expenses from the current owner.